NNNIC/statego/README.md

 1. Download from [the release](https://github.com/NNNIC/statego/tags).
 2. Unzip StateGo.zip
-3. Unlock security for "StateGo.exe" , "psgg2mermaid.exe" and "psggConverterLib.dll".
+3. Unlock security for all exes and dlls.
 4. Run __setup.bat to let StateGo File(.psgg) to be associated with StrateGo app

 # How to use StateGo?